Microsoft/azure-docs.cs-cz/articles/azure-cache-for-redis/cache-howto-manage-redis-cache-powershell.md

 Po dokončení operace škálování `ProvisioningState` změny `Succeeded`.
 Pokud potřebujete provést následné škálování operace, jako je například změna z úrovně Basic na úroveň Standard a potom změny velikosti, musíte počkat, dokud dokončení předchozí operace nebo zobrazí chybová zpráva podobná následující.

-    Set-AzureRmRedisCache : Conflict: The resource '...' is not in a stable state, and is currently unable to accept the update request.
+    Set-AzRedisCache : Conflict: The resource '...' is not in a stable state, and is currently unable to accept the update request.

 ## <a name="to-get-information-about-an-azure-cache-for-redis"></a>Chcete-li získat informace o Azure Cache pro Redis
-Můžete načíst informace o potřebnou mezipaměť [Get-AzureRmRedisCache](https://docs.microsoft.com/powershell/module/azurerm.rediscache/get-azurermrediscache?view=azurermps-6.6.0) rutiny.
+Můžete načíst informace o potřebnou mezipaměť [Get-AzRedisCache](https://docs.microsoft.com/powershell/module/az.rediscache/get-azrediscache) rutiny.

-Pokud chcete zobrazit seznam dostupných parametrů a jejich popisy pro `Get-AzureRmRedisCache`, spusťte následující příkaz.
+Pokud chcete zobrazit seznam dostupných parametrů a jejich popisy pro `Get-AzRedisCache`, spusťte následující příkaz.

-    PS C:\> Get-Help Get-AzureRmRedisCache -detailed
+    PS C:\> Get-Help Get-AzRedisCache -detailed

     NAME
-        Get-AzureRmRedisCache
+        Get-AzRedisCache

     SYNOPSIS
         Gets details about a single cache or all caches in the specified resource group or all caches in the current subscription.

     SYNTAX
-        Get-AzureRmRedisCache [-Name <String>] [-ResourceGroupName <String>] [<CommonParameters>]
+        Get-AzRedisCache [-Name <String>] [-ResourceGroupName <String>] [<CommonParameters>]

     DESCRIPTION
-        The Get-AzureRmRedisCache cmdlet gets the details about a cache or caches depending on input parameters.
-If both ResourceGroupName and Name parameters are provided then Get-AzureRmRedisCache will return details about the specific cache name provided.
+        The Get-AzRedisCache cmdlet gets the details about a cache or caches depending on input parameters.
+If both ResourceGroupName and Name parameters are provided then Get-AzRedisCache will return details about the specific cache name provided.

         If only ResourceGroupName is provided than it will return details about all caches in the specified resource group.